-With the need for significant levels of new housing and employment development within the Borough, which is emerging through the Joint Core Strategy, it is imperative that issues associated with water management are identified and subsequently tackled if existing problems are not to be exacerbated, along with the associated negative social, environmental and economic impacts.
+problems are not to be made worse, along with the associated negative social, environmental and economic impacts.
 Key issues to be tackled include: the location and design of existing and future development; flood risk management; design and maintenance of flood risk management infrastructure; future water resource needs; water supply and sewerage.

 - 2.3 Tewkesbury Borough Council will always seek to manage, and reduce flood risk through the development management process. - 2.4 As flood risk is determined by activity within the wider hydrological catchment, the consideration of flood risk should not be limited to the Local Authority area alone.
-Risks to and from neighbouring local authority areas should also be considered where appropriate.
+Risks to and from neighbouring local authority areas should also be considered where appropriate. - 2.5 To give this context; the Borough is located in one of the largest river catchments, as described in the following catchment map.